One-loop corrections in Maxwell-metric-affine bumblebee gravity: Radiative corrections in the LV broken phase

-Now, let us proceed to calculate the impacts of the insertion of the LV vertices.
+Next, we turn to compute the radiative corrections to the photon self-energy.
+The diagrams contributing to this process are illustrated in Figure \ref{fig01}.
+The expression for diagram \ref{fig01}.1 is proportional to a single loop of a massless particle, resulting in a vanishing contribution.
+Therefore, we proceed to calculate the effects of the insertion of the LV vertices.
 The corresponding diagrams are depicted in Figure \ref{fig01}.2-4.
 The expression for the polarization tensor can be written as